texttest/website_2/README.md

     bundle exec jekyll build

-copy the contents of \_site to the server
+Use the deployment script to upload the files to the webserver:

+    ./deploy.py